How to Best Use Your Split System this Winter

 Also, take a step back and be patient with heating.
 Cranking the temperature right up when you first wake up will force the heater to churn through more power.
 There’s no gradual rise as it’s being asked to pump out considerable heat.

-Instead, if you have the option, utilise settings that will turn the heater on shortly before you wake up or get home.
+Instead, if you have the option, use settings that will turn the heater on shortly before you wake up or get home.
 The split system will use less energy as it gradually increases the temperature, and can then maintain it easily.

 Book a Split System Service